Axpy

 1 2 3 4 5 6 7 8 9 10 11

-// repeatTime = 4, mask = 128, 128 elements one repeat, 512 elements total // The data types of srcLocal, scalar, and dstLocal are half. // dstBlkStride, srcBlkStride = 1, no gap between blocks in one repeat // dstRepStride, srcRepStride = 8, no gap between repeats AscendC::Axpy(dstLocal, srcLocal, (half)2.0, 128, 4,{ 1, 1, 8, 8 }); // The data types of srcLocal, scalar, and dstLocal are half and float, respectively. // repeatTime = 8, mask = 64, 64 elements one repeat, 512 elements total // dstBlkStride, srcBlkStride = 1, no gap between blocks in one repeat // dstRepStride = 8, srcRepStride = 4, no gap between repeats AscendC::Axpy(dstLocal, srcLocal, (half)2.0, 64, 8,{ 1, 1, 8, 4 }); // Select the first four data blocks of the source operand for computation in each iteration.
+// repeatTime = 4, mask = 128, 128 elements one repeat, 512 elements total // srcLocal, scalar, and dstLocal are all of the half data type. // dstBlkStride, srcBlkStride = 1, no gap between blocks in one repeat // dstRepStride, srcRepStride = 8, no gap between repeats AscendC::Axpy(dstLocal, srcLocal, (half)2.0, 128, 4,{ 1, 1, 8, 8 }); // srcLocal and scalar are of type half, while dstLocal is of type float. // repeatTime = 8, mask = 64, 64 elements one repeat, 512 elements total // dstBlkStride, srcBlkStride = 1, no gap between blocks in one repeat // dstRepStride = 8, srcRepStride = 4, no gap between repeats AscendC::Axpy(dstLocal, srcLocal, (half)2.0, 64, 8,{ 1, 1, 8, 4 }); // Select the first four data blocks of the source operand for computation in each iteration.

 - Example of high-dimensional tensor sharding computation (bitwise mask mode)